 The assistant vice president for research compliance is responsible for ensuring compliance with applicable federal, state, agency, and University regulations related to the university's research activities.
-This position promotes a positive culture of compliance and integrity including the implementation of education and training programs for faculty, staff and students in all areas of research compliance.
+This position promotes a positive culture of compliance and integrity, including implementing education and training programs for faculty, staff, and students in all research compliance areas.